Rhythm-agrawal/data_extraction/README.md

 Description: Extracts Mileage Report data from the XLS files specified in the "data" directory.
 Response: An array of extracted data for all three files, each containing Company, DateRange, TotalDriverCount, ProcessedDate, and DriverData.

-Swagger Documentation
-The API is documented using Swagger.
-The Swagger UI can be accessed at https://petstore.swagger.io/ by writing in the search bar http://localhost:3000/swagger_doc and click Explore .
-It provides a user-friendly interface to explore and interact with the API endpoints.

 Running Test Cases
 To run the test cases for the Mileage Report API, use the following command in the project directory: